o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 __Paths__

-When the foreign code needs access to some other files inside a directory it is mandatory to know that all files are executed in the scope of `./server/`.
+When foreign codes need access to some other files inside a directory it is mandatory to know that all files are executed in the scope of `./server/`.
 For example if a Python file needs to load a model from the Python directory it has to do it with the relative path `./ML/Python/filename.bin`.

 __Examples__

 All examples in JavaScript are written with ES6.
-To have a look the wrapper function for calling the foreign code, have a look at `/server/util/foreignCode.js`.
+To get a better understanding for the functions that `ml_wrapper.js` is using  have a look at `/server/util/foreignCode.js`.

 __h2o__